-Despite its apparent complexity, it is much more computational friendly compared to the standard method consisting of a small batch size of 10 for 30 epochs for both optimization steps.
-As a matter of fact, only a much smaller number of training epochs are dedicated for the fine-tuning of the whole system.
-This not only means that most of the time the cost of computing the required information related to backbone's gradient is avoided, but the cost of the forward operation can be drastically reduced as well.
-In particular, in our implementation, during step 1 and 3 the backbone's forward pass is performed only once for each image in the data set therefore the forward cost is replaced by a memory read and copy.
-This configuration not only results in a significant decrease of the training time, as show in Table \ref{tab:train_speed_gpu}, but it is able to achieve even higher performances compared to the end-to-end training showcased in \cite{wang2022end} (see Table \ref{tab:offline_table_eval}).
+Despite its apparent complexity, it is much more computationally friendly than the standard method consisting of a small batch size of 10 for 30 epochs for both optimization steps.
+As a matter of fact, only a much smaller number of training epochs are dedicated to fine-tuning the whole system.
+Thus, the time required for the calculation of the backbone's gradient is often avoided and the time required for forward operations can be drastically reduced as well.
+In particular, in our implementation, during steps 1 and 3 the backbone's forward pass is performed only once for each image in the data set.
+Therefore, its cost is replaced by a memory read and copy.
 All steps are trained using the RAdam optimizer \cite{liu2019variance} ($\beta_1=0.9, \ \beta_2=0.98$).